CSU-KangHu/HiTE/README.md

  --outdir ${output_dir} \
  [other parameters]

+ # (1) Since the default working directory is set to "/HiTE", we recommend specifying the options "--genome"
+ #     and "--outdir" as absolute paths.
- # (1) The option "-v" is used to specify directories to be mounted.
+ # (2) The option "-v" is used to specify directories to be mounted.
  #     It is recommended to set ${host_path} and ${container_path} to your user directory, and ensure
  #     that all input and output files are located within the user directory.